adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 **Create Experience Event:**

 The XDM data is required for any Experience Event being sent using the AEP Edge mobile extension.
-Make sure that the data sent in the `xdm` data block, is following the XDM format of a known, publicly available mixin.
+Make sure that the `xdm` data block is following the XDM format of a known mixin, either publicly available or defined by the Adobe organization used by the application.
 Along with your XDM data it is encouraged that you set the `eventType` for the requests made by your extension, for easier tracking in the upstream services.

 ###### Swift